The Woodlands Christian Academy: Track

 In 2015, The Woodlands Christian Academy boys' Cross Country took second in state, TAPPS 3A.
 The boys' track team won state, TAPPS 3A.

 Basketball

 In 2018, the boys' basketball team were TAPPS 4A State Champions.
 In 2021, the boys' basketball team were TAPPS 5A State Champions.

 Football

-The Warrior Football team is in District 3 of TAPPS 4A.
+The Warrior Football team is in District 3 of TAPPS 5A.

 Division

-The Woodlands Christian Academy is now part of the TAPPS 5A division.
+The Woodlands Christian Academy competes in the TAPPS 5A division.